yayegeyay/yayegeyay.github.io/_posts/2025-06-24-rag-primer.md

 **Revenue Enhancement:** AI-powered customer service improved resolution times by 58%, increasing customer satisfaction scores and reducing churn by $3.2M annually.

-**Strategic Advantage:** Became the first company in our industry to deploy AI at scale while maintaining regulatory compliance, creating a 12-month first-mover advantage.
+**Strategic Advantage:** Became the first company in their industry to deploy AI at scale while maintaining regulatory compliance, creating a 12-month first-mover advantage.

 ### The Technical Innovation for Business Success